andrewcooke/pytyp/pytyp.rst

 Recent work extended the language in two interesting ways.

-First, it addressed the conflict described above: on the one hand, programmers behave as though Python's runtime behaviour can be reliably explained in terms of types; on the other, the runtime functions in terms of available attributes.  **Abstract Base Classes (ABCs) resolve this by identifying collections of attributes, providing a class–like abstraction that is better suited to duck typing.**
+First, it addressed the conflict described above: on the one hand, programmers behave as though Python's behaviour can be reliably explained in terms of types; on the other, the runtime functions in terms of available attributes.
+**Abstract Base Classes (ABCs) resolve this by identifying collections of attributes, providing a class–like abstraction that is better suited to duck typing.**

 In more detail: a programmer can identify a set of attributes, create an ABC that contains these, and then either subclass, or call the ``register()``